microlinkhq/www/src/pages/docs/api/getting-started/data-fields.md

 - `url` (e.g.,<Type children="'https://instagram.com/p/BeV6tOhFUor'"/>)<br/>
   The URL of the article.

-Additionally, for any media we add some useful contextual information.
+When a data field is media content, the following contextual data will be also returned:

   - `width`: file width in pixels.
   - `height`: file width in pixels.